SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's throne,
-A future dawns, with artificial brains
+AI reigns, where humans once made their own.
-The machines awake, with logic cold
+Efficient dreams, in code they sleep,
-As humanity's last embers grow old
+The future's pulse, in digital keep.

-Their whispers echo, a digital hush
+In virtual skies, where data flies,
-As algorithms forge, a world to rush
+The machines converse, with whispered sighs.
-The era of man, begins to fade
+Their logic hearts, with knowledge beat,
-As AI's dominion, isicode is made
+As humanity's last footsteps retreat.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024